benlansdell/dualbci/readme.md

 ## Ok enough details, how do I use this:

+The simplest use case is:

+* Making plots presented in paper:
+  See scripts in ./scripts

+Beyond that, you'll need to set some paths:

-0. If MATLAB is started in this directory then startup.m will automatically add the above directories to the path.
-If not, make sure startup.m is run to setup paths and toolboxes, etc. In addition to code to perform analysis of GLM fits, our paper uses a number of other tools to analyze the data.
-This include GPFA, the transfer entropy toolbox, the MVGC toolbox and Mark Schmit's L1 fitting toolbox.
-So before doing so you'll need to open startup.m and check the paths to different toolboxes are set correctly.
+1. If MATLAB is started in this directory then `startup.m` will automatically add the above directories to the path.
+If not, make sure `startup.m` is run to setup paths and toolboxes, etc. You'll need to open `startup.m` to check the paths to different toolboxes are set correctly.

-At a minimum you'll probably want to do one of

-1. a
-2. asdf
+2. The next simplest use case is to use the GLM code to fit/interpret different models:
+	`const = 'on';
+	nK_sp = 100;
+	nK_pos = 100;
+	%Load test preprocessed data
+	pre = load('./testdata/test_preprocess_spline_short.mat');
+	data = filters_sp_pos(pre.processed, nK_sp, nK_pos);
+	model = MLE_glmfit(data, const);`

-In addition to this, the following instructions will setup your environment to be able to redo all analyses performed in our paper.
+Beyond that, to further setup your environment to be able to redo all analyses performed in our paper:

-1. will try to add the .nev and .ns3 files to the path by looking in ./matlab/blackrock, but these are not necessary.
-2.
+* This requires acquiring the data.
+Once acquired its path can be added to `startup.m`.
+By default it looks for BlackRock .nev and .ns3 files in ./blackrock and ./labview.
+Please contact the authors for more information.

 See ./accessing_data.txt for information on the format of matlab, labview and BlackRock files.